Bulldog Odor Explained: Understanding Why Bulldogs Stink and How to Fix It

 Veterinarians often recommend manually expressing these glands to remove excess fluid and alleviate any associated discomfort.
 But what does this mean?
 Well, expressing the anal glands essentially entails squeezing the fluid out through gentle pressure applied around your dog’s anal area.

 Making informed decisions about your Bulldog’s care can lead to healthier and happier companionship.
-As we move forward, let’s tackle another crucial aspect of Bulldog health by understanding their skin and infection issues.
+As we progress, let’s tackle another crucial aspect of Bulldog health by understanding their skin and infection issues.

 See Related: English Bulldog Shedding: Tips and Solutions for Managing Fur